 John Adams.
 Robert Fulton.

 Benjamin Franklin.
 Eli Whitney.

 Alexander Hamilton.
 James Watt.

 Thomas Jefferson.
 George Stephenson.

+Andrew Jackson.
 S. F. B. Morse.
-Andrew Jackson.

 Daniel Webster.
-Charles Goodvear.
+Charles Goodyear.

 Henry Clay.
 Elias Howe.

 John Hay.
 Thomas A. Edison.

 Exercise 2. - Write a sketch of the Life of Longfellow, using any facts that you can remember from your reading.
-Those suggested here will not be enough.
+The following suggestion may be helpful.

 Henry Wadsworth Longfellow, the best beloved of American poets - Feb.
-27, 1807, Portland, Me. - Bowdoin College, at 14, graduated at 18-chosen Professor of Modern Languages at Harvard at 28-his home, a house occupied by Washington in 1775-76-Charles Kingsley said of his face that it was the most beautiful he had ever seen-Poems noted for sweetness and purity-His courteous, pure, beautiful life the best poem of all-Died March 24, 1882-The inheritance of his writings.
+27, 1807, Portland, Me. - Bowdoin College, at 14, graduated at 18 - chosen Professor of Modern Languages at Harvard at 28 his home, a house occupied by Washington in 1775-76 - Charles Kingsley said of his face that it was the most beautiful he had ever seen poems noted for sweetness and purity - his courteous, pure, beautiful life the best poem of all - died March 24, 1882 - the inheritance of his writings.

-Exercise 3. - Prepare outline notes, as in Lesson 38 and write a sketch of the life of one or more of these
+Exercise 3. - Prepare outline notes, as in Lesson 41, and write a sketch of the life of one or more of these